All about Sorting Images in ProSelect

 When importing images into ProSelect into a new ProSelect album, here's what will happen...

 On Macs, images are already alphabetically sorted by OSX when you add a folder of images but not necessarily when you drag in a bunch of individually selected images from a Finder window.
+(See section below about Importing in ProSelect 2017r1 and 2018r1 on Macs.)

 To make sure that sorting happens in both circumstances, just have Preferences -> Importing Images -> Settings -> Adding Images -> Sorting: Sort by Filename selected.